shicks/ahep/site/modules/1814-long-may-she-wave/index.md

 time: 3 minutes
 freq: daily
 ```
+>O say can you see, by the dawn’s early light
+>What so proudly we hail’d at the twilight’s last gleaming,
+>Whose broad stripes and bright stars through the perilous fight,
+>O’er the ramparts we watch’d, were so gallantly streaming?
+{.nowrap}

 This is a great opportunity to teach your child(ren) our National
 Anthem, _The Star-Spangled Banner_.
 You might want to find a YouTube